Joonie86/COBRA-7.3/481/REX/README.md

 	* webMAN integration on boot.
 Also disables external webMAN plugin located in dev_hdd0
 	* PSN Patch stealth mode, it remove custom syscall from the ps3
+	* Homebrew blocker added, when Syscalls are disabled by plugins or homebrews, it will prevent homebrews from being launched, and it will return as 800100016 on XMB.

 	[ Dean's changes ]